ldtteam/MinecoloniesWiki/source/items/rack.md

 </div>
 <br>

-The rack is the MineColonies version of a chest.
+The rack is the NineColonies version of a chest.
 It can be combined with another rack to make a double rack, like a double chest.
 Racks are used almost exclusively in the mod's schematics.

 Racks can be crafted at the [Sawmill](../../source/buildings/sawmill).
 <br>